vpavlenko/PythonSandboxSandbox/README.md

     ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "import os; os.chmod('blah.txt', 0)"

 This should result in a `PermissionError`.

+#### Blocking network accesses

+Let's first try running a simple Python script that fetches the contents of the Python home page:

+    /usr/local/bin/python3 -c "import urllib.request; print(urllib.request.urlopen('http://python.org/').read())"

+This should print out some HTML fetched over the network.

+Let's run it in the sandbox:

+    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "import urllib.request; print(urllib.request.urlopen('http://python.org/').read())"

+You should now see an error, since `iptables` blocked network accesses for gid=1000, which the child process was running as.

+To confirm, run `safeexec` again with `--gid 2000` (or anything besides the default of 1000), and it should be able to access the network:

+    ./safeexec --gid 2000 --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "import urllib.request; print(urllib.request.urlopen('http://python.org/').read())"

 ### Testing the sandbox on the Web via CGI